I Know Why You’re Here

 Mapping an account or having a visual representation of the data will reveal how everything integrates.
 Points of optimization will stick out on where you can do better.
 The graphs and pie charts you usually see in CRMs for example.
-Ideal Customer Profiles (ICP) are also considered data visualizations and ICP is the key to an effective account selection procedure.
+Ideal Customer Profiles are also considered data visualizations and the key to an effective account selection procedure.
 Wanna learn more about how account selection and account profiling works?
 More details on ABM Best Practices: Selecting and Profiling High-Value Accounts.

 II.
 Organizational Alignment

 When you want to be highly effective in TAS, the organization’s commitment must go beyond sales.
-To start with, there should be an agreement on goals, process metrics, reporting mechanisms, and sale management cadence wherein account-based marketing (ABM) members are ready to engage and support TAS initiatives.
+To start with, there should be an agreement on goals, process metrics, reporting mechanisms, and sale management cadence wherein ABM members are ready to engage and support TAS initiatives.
 Everyone in the account team should participate in the business or account development planning process and roadmap to ensure that goals are met.
 Quarterly account reviews should also be included in the management plan.

 III.
 Coordination and Collaboration